 Still, if you’re looking into buying an SSD, whether you’re upgrading a desktop rig, configuring a new PC for someone else to build for you or just comparing specifications on pre-built systems, it’s worth knowing what to look for to ensure that you’re getting the best value for money.

 The key factor here that you can boil down to is still going to be that cost-per-GB basis, and if you can score a good deal on a lot of SSD storage for not much money, go for it.

 As SSDs have evolved, the full picture of what you need to consider when comparing SSDs has become a little more complex.
 We’ll run through the terms you’re likely to see when SSD shopping, and why they might matter to you more or less depending on your needs.

 Understanding SSD jargon

 You’re probably aware that traditional computers – as distinct from the astonishing but brain-bending category that is quantum computing — think of everything as ones and zeroes.

-Where a traditional drive has an access head – again, my LP analogy works pretty well here – that has to seek out bits on the drive, an SSD drive can simply send that data as an electrical signal directly to where your PC needs it to go.
-This is a lot faster, a lot more energy efficient and a fair degree more durable too.
+Where a traditional drive has an access head – again, our LP analogy works pretty well here – that has to seek out bits on the drive, an SSD can simply send that data as an electrical signal directly to where your PC needs it to go.
+This is a lot faster, a lot more energy efficient and fair more durable too.